larmedina75/gnome-connection-manager/README.md

 Tabbed SSH connection manager for modern GTK+ environments.

 - Gnome Connection Manager is licensed under the GNU General Public License version 3
-- It's designed in Glade and written in python, so it just needs PyObjects to run in any linux environment
+- It's designed in Glade and written in python 3, so it just needs PyGObjects to run in any linux environment
-- Can store passwords for easy access to hosts
+- Can store passwords securely for easy access to hosts
 - Supports multiple ssh tunnels for each host
 - Unlimited vertical/horizontal window splitting.
 You can have as many visible consoles as you want
 - Drag&Drop tabs between consoles